 The Italian government continues to ask the European Union for financial support to manage the flow of migrants, mostly arriving from North Africa, but the flow of migrants to the country continues to grow.
 There exists a drastic need for economic opportunities and social programs for migrants entering Italy in search of a better life.

 Viaggi Solidali is a social cooperative operating since 2004 that promotes responsible tourism.
 In 2010, they conceived and developed the Migrantour project in Turin, which has since extended to other cities.
 Migrantour Rome is part of Viaggi Solidali, while the Migrantour network extends to other European cities managed by different non-profit organizations

-Migrantour Rome will be facilitating tours for about 1500 G Adventures travellers annually, beginning in 2018.
-Partnering with Planeterra, Migrantour created an “alternative” tour that shows the multiculturalism, and hidden gems of Rome that make the city unique and diverse.
-Guests participate in a tour led by a newcomer to the city, who take them to various shops, associations, places of worship for a wholesome intercultural experience that tourists to Rome rarely see.
+Partnering with Planeterra, Migrantour Rome created an “alternative” tour that shows the multiculturalism, and hidden gems of Rome that make the city unique and diverse.
+Guests participate in a tour led by a newcomer to the city, who takes them to various shops, associations and places of worship for a wholesome intercultural experience that tourists in Rome rarely see.